 Another fun place to check out is the Art & Fun District.
 You'll find various types of art, many plants, and an array of vibrant colors here.
 It's another cool photo opportunity, but also fun to stroll around.

-While there is so much more to see in Catania, we truly believe these are must visit sites.
-And they’re all free which is a great bonus!
+While there is so much more to see in Catania, these are must-visit sites.
+And they’re all free!
 This coastal city has so much to offer and is well worth a visit while you’re in Sicily.
-And if you do have a few euros to spare, make sure you try some authentic Sicilian granita!
-Pistachio and lemon are delicious flavors.
+And if you do have a few euros to spare, make sure you try some authentic Sicilian granita, it's better than ice cream!

+Enjoy the best free things to do in Catania!
 Have you been to Italy before?
 Or will this be your first trip?
-Let’s chat in the comments; we want to hear ALL about your Italy trip!
+Let’s chat in the comments; we want to hear all about your Italy trip!